-The Active Blended Learning micro-degree consists of 7 modules:
+The Active Blended Learning micro-degree consists of 7 courses:

-You will receive a certificate on successful completion of each module.
+You will receive a certificate on successful completion of each course.

-On top of the course, you will also receive access to the following:
+On top of the courses, you will also receive access to the following:

 The Active Blended Learning micro-degree is ideal for educators (teachers, lecturers, trainers) who are looking for approaches and tools to enable effective blended learning.
-The focus of the course is on in-class, blended learning, however, the content can equally be applied to online teaching and learning.
-The course assumes no prior understanding of blended learning approaches or tools.
+The focus of the micro-degree is on in-class, blended learning, however, the content can equally be applied to online teaching and learning.
+The micro-degree assumes no prior understanding of blended learning approaches or tools.

 The ACTIVE BLENDED LEARNING MICRO-DEGREE includes full membership of the ACTIVATED ACADEMY for one year, giving you access to the DIGITAL TOOLBOX, support from lecturers community interaction, and invitations to webinars and industry panel discussions.